jrkerns/awesome-medphys/readme.md

 * [ApertureComplexity](https://github.com/victorgabr/ApertureComplexity) - (Python) It is a Python 3.x port of the Eclipse ESAPI plug-in script.
 As such, it aims to contain the complete functionality of the aperture complexity analysis.
 * [BeamScheme](https://github.com/alanphys/BeamScheme) - (Pascal) This software will assist you in extracting 1D profiles from 2D datasets and calculating various parameters on the profiles.
+* [ClinicalTemplateReader](https://github.com/WUSTL-ClinicalDev/ClinicalTemplateReader) - (C#) A public API to interpret Eclipse plan templates, objective templates, and clinical protocols and utilize the interpretation in the generation of automated plans.
 * [cornerstone](https://github.com/cornerstonejs/cornerstone) - (JavaScript) Cornerstone.js delivers a complete web based medical imaging platform for displaying medical images in modern web browsers.
 * [deid](https://github.com/pydicom/deid) - (Python) Best effort anonymization for medical images in Python.
 * [dicomParser](https://github.com/cornerstonejs/dicomParser) - (JavaScript) dicomParser is a lightweight library for parsing DICOM P10 byte streams, as well as raw (not encapsulated in part 10) byte streams.
 * [DLTK](https://github.com/DLTK/DLTK) - (Python) DLTK is a neural networks toolkit written in python, on top of TensorFlow for medical imaging.
+* [ESAPIX](https://github.com/rexcardan/ESAPIX) - (C#) An open source extension library for the Varian Eclipse Scripting API that contains extra methods, and bootstrapping frameworks.
 * [Evil-DICOM](https://github.com/rexcardan/Evil-DICOM) - (C#) A simple to use C# library for reading and manipulating DICOM files.
 * [FO-DICOM](https://github.com/fo-dicom/fo-dicom) - (C#) Fellow Oak DICOM, a DICOM toolkit in C# for all .NET Standard 2.0 compatible frameworks.
 * [mudicom](https://github.com/neurosnap/mudicom) - (Python) A light-weight python package that validates, reads, and extracts images from a DICOM file.